After you leave your employer

 All of the following conditions must be met:

-• Must be eligible to receive Old-Age Employees’ Pension benefits and have completed the procedures to begin receiving benefits (including cases of payment suspended).
+- Must be eligible to receive Old-Age Employees’ Pension benefits (including cases of accelerated receipt, delayed receipt, or payment suspension).

 (1) 20 years or longer